Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 {% endhighlight %}
 *Thats a loop unroller.
 Ugh...
 We all have to thank modern compiler research.*

-My intention is not to critize this kind of hacks, they were reasonable in the context they were designed for.
+My intention is not to criticize this kind of hacks, they were reasonable in the context they were designed for.
 In the case of Duff's device, there were no compiler magic like what we have available these days.
 They only had a stupid compiler and their need to squeeze each CPU cicle.

 What I'm trying to show here is that, even with all that potential sorcery, **the C `switch` statement is far from being really useful and comfortable for the average programmer and the most common programming tasks**.